moltenllama/gct-systems-training/index.md

 | GCT Dash    | The dashboard we use to view and edit user/channel information and take action on reports                    | mja00                  | [View](dash\)                                                                                  |
 | Glimcare    | Used to respond to user emails and maintain the Knowledge Base/Glimesh Support Portal (support.glimesh.tv)   | MoltenLlama            | [View](glimcare\)                                                                              |

-The Dash and Glimcare are still being developed, so the screenshots and information below may be out of date.
+The Dash and Glimcare are still being developed, so the screenshots and information in these guides may be out of date.
 If you find something that needs updating, feel free to fix it.
 If you don't have access or aren't familar with editing pages on Github, ask for help in the Discord or have a chat with your Lead.

 If you have any questions or access issues, ask for help in Discord, or if you get stuck, contact one of the experts listed above.